A politically correct Christmas wish

 That's right.
 It doesn't.

 In fact, December 25th was chosen as Jesus' birthday by the Romans, about 300 years after Jesus' death.
 And why did they choose December 25th?
-Because the people already celebrated December 25th as the birthday of the popular pagan diety at the time - Mithras, or Mithra, the sun god.
+Because the people already celebrated December 25th as the birthday of the popular pagan deity at the time - Mithras, or Mithra, the sun god.
 That's right: Rome wanted the people to convert to Christianity, so they did a little jimmy-rigging to align Christianity's holy days with those of the religion the people already followed.
 (That's also why Christianity celebrates the Sabbath on Sunday, when the Sabbath is actually Saturday.)

 And December 25th didn't first belong to Mithras, either...
 This day has been named the birthday of many gods throughout the ages, all the way back to Osiris, one of ancient Egypt's gods.
 So you see, there isn't anything special about December 25th, except that everyone likes it.

 Actually, the Christmas tradition of giving presents isn't original to Christianity, either.
 This tradition also goes back to ancient times.
 In Rome, the pagan god Saturn was believed to bring everyone gifts in December.
-And in Egypt, a diety named Bes brought presents to all the good children.
+And in Egypt, a deity named Bes brought presents to all the good children.
 Sound familiar?

 That's right - there IS no Christ in Christmas, because all of the traditions that we have put together and called "Christmas" have been borrowed from other, more ancient religions.